Contributing writer for Wake Up World

 Although this article and many others advocate the benefits of using vinegar therapeutically, I really think that this is an inferior approach.
 From my perspective it would be far better to use large quantities of fermented foods to get these types of acids because you will then also help to recolonize your gut with beneficial bacteria.
 However, vinegar is easier and certainly safe to use, so you can put your toe in the water by trying it first.
 Garrett, however, has been a long-time proponent of vinegar, recommending it for a number of uses.

-“Apple cider vinegar might cure more ailments than any other folk remedy,” he writes.
+“Apple cider vinegar might cure more ailments than any other folk remedy.
 Vinegar apparently provides at least some cures for allergies (including pet, food and environmental), sinus infections, acne, high cholesterol, flu, chronic fatigue, Candida, acid reflux, sore throats, contact dermatitis, arthritis, gout and the list goes on… It also brings a healthy, rosy glow to the complexion and can cure rough scaly skin.
 Apple cider vinegar is also wonderful for animals, including dogs, cats and horses.
 It helps with arthritic conditions, controls fleas, repels flies, and gives a beautiful shine to their coats.”

 As an example, Garrett has shared the following recipe with me, which can help soothe a sore throat:

 “Use 3 tbsp. of apple cider vinegar, 3 tbsp. lemon juice, 2 tbsp. of honey and 16 oz. water, and warm to sipping temperature and sip.
 Adding juice from chopped ginger can be used for more power.”

 What Can Account for Apple Cider Vinegar’s Health Benefits?